An Interview with Robert Eisenman

 I really didn't expect to find any new or significant materials in the unpublished data.
 I just wanted to get away from Establishment's Editio Princeps official interpretations, as it were, which gave the public the artificial idea that such 'official' or 'semi-official' interpretations were, so-to-speak, frozen in stone.
 This was the kind of interpretation that we were trying both to undermine and open up by 'letting a thousand voices sing' as I put it in my Introduction to James Robinson's and my Facsimile Edition of the Dead Sea Scrolls.
 This is what happened when the Scrolls became in their unedited, unreconstructed, and un-interpreted form free for everyone to look at and free for everyone to interpret for themselves.

 DW: The picture of first century CE Judaea is that it was a pretty bleak time for most of the population.
-Is the gospel picture strike you as accurate?
+Does the gospel picture strike you as accurate?

 RE: This is a pretty good question.
 Of course, in order to properly study the Dead Sea Scrolls, you must read both the Maccabee Books and Josephus very closely.
 Of course it is a very bleak, as you put it, though, obviously, there was a lot of interest and enthusiasm in the burgeoning 'Messianic Movements' as I have explained and which were emerging in opposition to and hopefully ultimately replace both the Herodian and Roman regimes.